zhufuyi/sponge_doc/en/microservice-development-protobuf.md

 ### 🔹Manually Adding Custom API Interfaces

-Manually adding custom API interfaces is the same as described in the "Microservices Development (MySQL)" section in the document.
+Manually adding custom API interfaces is the same as described in the "GRPC service development (mysql)" section in the document.
 You can click to view the documentation on <a href="/microservice-development-mysql?id=%f0%9f%8f%b7manually-adding-custom-api-interfaces" target="_blank">Manually Adding Custom API Interfaces</a>.

 <br>

-### 🔹Calling APIs from Other Microservices
+### 🔹Calling APIs from Other GRPC Service

-Calling APIs from Other Microservices is the same as `Calling APIs from Other Microservices` in the `Microservice Development  With MySQL` chapter, click to view
+Calling APIs from Other grpc service is the same as `Calling APIs from Other GRPC Service` in the `GRPC service development (mysql)` chapter, click to view
-<a href="/microservice-development-mysql?id=%f0%9f%8f%b7calling-apis-from-other-microservices" target="_blank">Calling APIs from Other Microservices documentation</a>.
+<a href="/microservice-development-mysql?id=%f0%9f%8f%b7calling-apis-from-other-grpc-service" target="_blank">Calling APIs from Other GRPC Service Documentation</a>.

 <br>

 ### 🔹Configuration the Service

-The configuration of services is the same as described in the "Microservices Development (MySQL)" section in the document.
+The configuration of services is the same as described in the "GRPC service development (mysql)" section in the document.
 You can click to view the documentation on <a href="/microservice-development-mysql?id=%f0%9f%8f%b7configuring-the-service" target="_blank">Configuring the Service</a>.

 <br>

-## 🏷Developing Microservices with Other Databases
+## 🏷Developing GRPC Service with Other Databases

-`⓸Microservice created based on protobuf` doesn't include database-related code by default.
+`⓸Create grpc service based on protobuf` doesn't include database-related code by default.
 Developers can choose any database type for data storage.
-The above describes the specific process of selecting mysql for microservices development, which is simple and easy to operate, thanks to sponge's support for generating the code needed for the api interface (e.g., dao, model, cache) based on mysql tables.
+The above describes the specific process of selecting mysql for grpc service development, which is simple and easy to operate, thanks to sponge's support for generating the code needed for the api interface (e.g., dao, model, cache) based on mysql tables.
 If other database types are used, sponge does not support the generation of these codes for the time being.

 Although sponge doesn't support automatically generating database-related code for other database types, it generates API interface template code, grpc client test code, error codes, and automates the merging of template code.
-This significantly reduces the need for manual code writing, making microservices development simpler and more convenient compared to traditional microservices (grpc) development.
+This significantly reduces the need for manual code writing, making grpc service development simpler and more convenient compared to traditional grpc service development.

-The process for developing microservices with other database types is mostly the same as the one for MySQL, with the main difference being in the database operation-related code, which needs to be manually written.
+The process for developing grpc service with other database types is mostly the same as the one for MySQL, with the main difference being in the database operation-related code, which needs to be manually written.

 <br>

 ### 🔹Pre-development Preparations

-Before developing a microservices project:
+Before developing a grpc service project:

 - Ensure that sponge is installed.
 - Have a database service running.